terraform-community-modules/tf_aws_ecs/README.md

 - `heartbeat_timeout` - Heartbeat Timeout setting for how long it takes for the graceful shutodwn hook takes to timeout.
 This is useful when deploying clustered applications like consul that benifit from having a deploy between autoscaling create/destroy actions.
 Defaults to 180"
 - `security_group_ids` - a list of security group IDs to apply to the launch configuration
 - `user_data` - The instance user data (e.g. a `cloud-init` config) to use in the `aws_launch_configuration`
+-  use_custom_iam_policy - Bool to control usage of custom IAM policy
+-  custom_iam_policy -  JSON containing the custom IAM policy for ECS nodes

 - `consul_image` - Image to use when deploying consul, defaults to the hashicorp consul image
 - `registrator_image` - Image to use when deploying registrator agent, defaults to the gliderlabs registrator:latest